HongjingDeng/README-Generator/sampleREADME.md

 # Installation
 The following necessary dependencies must be installed to run the application properly:
 # Usage
-​This application is used for aksdjfkajsdf
+​This application is used for generate a README markdown
 # License
-This project is license under the asdjhfkjasd license.
+This project is license under the MIT license.
 # Contributing
-​Contributors: kjsdhkfjahsdkjfh
+​Contributors: Hongjing Deng
 # Tests
-To run tests, you need to run the following command: jdjfhaksdhfka
+To run tests, you need to run the following command: node index
 # Questions
-If you have any questions about the repo, open an issue or contact aksdjflakjsd directly at ksjdhfkajhsdfa@gmail.com.
+If you have any questions about the repo, open an issue or contact hongjingdeng directly at hongjingdeng@gmail.com.
 ### Passwords
-pw: skdhfkjashdkfjhasd
+pw: Jing890875